 Is It Safe for Dogs to Eat Rutabagas?

 The short answer to this question is yes.
-Rutabagas (also known as “Swedish turnip”) are safe for dogs to eat – but in moderation.
+Rutabagas (also known as “Swedish turnip”) are safe for dogs to eat—but in moderation.
 These root vegetables are a healthy source of essential vitamins and minerals, and they can provide your pup with many nutritional benefits.
 However, like any other food, there are some precautions to take when feeding rutabagas to your pup.

 When it comes to safety, the biggest concern with rutabagas is that they may cause an upset stomach if your dog eats too much.
 If your dog has never eaten rutabagas before, start out by offering them a small amount to see how their stomach reacts.
 If they’re able to tolerate it, you can gradually increase the amount over time.

 It’s also important to note that rutabagas should be cooked before feeding them to your pup.
-Raw rutabagas may be difficult for your pup to digest and cause stomach aches, so it’s best to plain cook before offering them to your pup.
+Raw rutabagas may be difficult for your pup to digest and cause stomach aches, so it’s best to plain cook them before offering them to your pup.

 Nutritional Benefits of Rutabagas